 Tengananese men dress in traditional clothing with bare chest and headband (udeng), use thorny pandanus as their weapon for the battle and a rattan woven shield for protection.
 The duel is accompanied by gamelan music named Seloding, a musical instrument that should only be played by people who purified.

-The ceremony begins after the praying ritual at the temple and continued with circling around the village and drinking traditional fermented drink called “tuak”.
+The ceremony begins after the praying ritual at the temple and continues with circling around the village and drinking traditional fermented drink called “tuak”.

-After the battle ends, they smeared the scratches and wound with turmeric and vinegar traditional potion to each other and the ritual leader spread holy water to them.
-No heart feeling among the fighters, and they all sit together to have feast on banana leaves (megibung) and laugh together at the end.
+After the battle ends, they smear the scratches and wounds with turmeric and vinegar traditional potion to each other and the ritual leader spreads holy water to them.
+No heart feeling among the fighters, and they all sit together to feast on banana leaves (megibung) and laugh together at the end.